-When prohibited asbestos products enter Australia the ABF, work health and safety regulators and the Australian Competition and Consumer Commission (ACCC) work together to trace imports and commence remediation.
+When prohibited asbestos products enter Australia the Australian Border Force (ABF), work health and safety regulators and the Australian Competition and Consumer Commission (ACCC) work together to trace imports and commence remediation.

 National asbestos safety alerts and recalls are published below.

-Please visit the website of your work health and safety regulator for relevant safety alerts in your jurisdiction.
+Please visit the website of your state or territory's work health and safety regulator for relevant safety alerts in your jurisdiction.

 Past safety alerts